Book review: Fixing Delilah by Sarah Ockler

 I didn’t expect a lot really, Fixing Delilah was in my TBR-list for about five years, so apparently it wasn’t interesting enough to buy it sooner?
 I don’t know why though, because this book was amazing.

 Like I said, it was the perfect Summer read.
 Set in a nice little lakeside town, with the drama that you expect in a YA-novel, makes it a great getaway from the world for a while.

 The main character, Delilah, is troubled.
 But in a teen/high school girl kind of way, which is the best way (if you like contemporary YA like me).
-Add in some family secrets from the past, a boy and Summer activities like kayaking and 4th of July festivities and you have a the best recipe for a book.
-At least, in my taste that is.
+Add in some family secrets from the past, a boy and Summer activities like kayaking and 4th of July festivities and you have a the best recipe for a summer book.

 I hear you think: isn’t it at all predictable then?
 Well, yes and no. When you read a lot of these books, you can definitely see some things coming.
 Close to the end of the book though, I didn’t know how it would end.
 Would it be the cliche ending that I love?
 Or will it be another ending, something that happens sometimes in YA-novels to show the growth of the characters.
-Either way would’ve been nice, but I must say I liked the ending.
+Either way would’ve been nice, but I must say I really liked the ending the author chose.